andersonopt/website/content/blog/product-release-notes-3-2-20.md

 name = "Megan Kostanick"

 +++
-_Check out what's new in Anderson Optimization's latest release (**v.X.X.XX**).
+_Check out what's new in Anderson Optimization's latest release (**v1.1.17**).
 Make sure you're running the latest version of Anderson Optimization to see these changes._

 # Features and New Functionality